Breastfeeding in public continues to be a controversial issue, but the law in Nevada is clear: It is perfectly legal.

 Federal law mandates that employers provide reasonable break times throughout the workday for employees who are mothers to pump breast milk.
 Employers must provide these breaks for at least one year after the child's birth.

-Note that employers don't have to accommodate federal breast pumping laws if the employer employs less than fifty people and accommodating federal breast pumping laws would impose an undue financial or logistical hardship.
+Note that employers do not have to accommodate federal breast pumping laws if the employer employs less than fifty people and accommodating federal breast pumping laws would impose an undue financial or logistical hardship.

 Arrested for breastfeeding?
 Call us for help ...

-If you've been arrested for indecent exposure for "breastfeeding" in Nevada, call our Las Vegas criminal defense lawyers at 702-DEFENSE (702-333-3673).
+If you have been arrested for "breastfeeding" in Nevada, call our Las Vegas criminal defense lawyers at 702-DEFENSE (702-333-3673).
 We may be able to get the charge dismissed completely.
 Learn more about local breastfeeding initiatives at the Nevada Breastfeeds Coalition.